 4. Direct Therapy

-Direct therapy is provided on a needs-led basis and is delivered by members of the clinical team under the supervision of Dr Yehuda Marshall, Clinical Psychologist.
-The range of therapies available are: CBT (Cognitive Behavioural Therapy); EMDR (Eye Movement Desentisation Reprocessing Therapy); Narrative Therapy and Person-Centred Counselling.
+Direct therapy is provided on a needs-led basis and is delivered by members of the clinical team under the supervision of our Clinical Psychotherapist includes: CBT (Cognitive Behavioural Therapy); EMDR (Eye Movement Desensitisation Reprocessing Therapy); Narrative Therapy and Person-Centred Counselling.